intel-analytics/ipex-llm/ppml/README.md

 ## 3. Getting Started with PPML

 ### 3.1 BigDL PPML Hello World
-In this section, you can started with running a simple native python HelloWorld program and a simple native Spark Pi program in a BigDL PPML client container without setting up K8s cluster.
-In the next Section, you can run applications in K8s cluster.
+In this section, you can get started with running a simple native python HelloWorld program and a simple native Spark Pi program locally in a BigDL PPML client container to get an initial understanding of the usage of ppml.

-<details><summary>expand/fold</summary>
+<details><summary>Click to see detailed steps</summary>

 **a.
 Prepare [Keys](https://github.com/liu-shaojun/BigDL/blob/ppml_doc/ppml/docs/prepare_environment.md#prepare-key-and-password) and Start the BigDL PPML client container**